tahoe-lafs/tahoe-lafs/zfec/README.txt

  * Performance Measurements

-On my Athlon 64 2.4 GHz workstation (running Linux), the "fec" command-line tool encoded a 160 MB file with m=100, k=94 (about 6% redundancy) in 3.9 seconds, where the "par2" tool encoded the file with about 6% redundancy in 27 seconds.  "fec" encoded the same file with m=12, k=6 (100% redundancy) in 4.1 seconds, where par2 encoded it with about 100% redundancy in 7 minutes and 56 seconds.
+On my Athlon 64 2.4 GHz workstation (running Linux), the "zfec" command-line tool encoded a 160 MB file with m=100, k=94 (about 6% redundancy) in 3.9 seconds, where the "par2" tool encoded the file with about 6% redundancy in 27 seconds.  zfec encoded the same file with m=12, k=6 (100% redundancy) in 4.1 seconds, where par2 encoded it with about 100% redundancy in 7 minutes and 56 seconds.